 Switzerland provides far-reaching instruments to combat money laundering and terrorist financing.
-The implemented instruments contain regulatory preventive measures under administrative law, repressive measures under penal law and law enforcement, international cooperation measures and soft law regulation such as the Swiss Bankers' Association's (SBA) (www.swissbanking.org/en/home/) Agreement on the Swiss Banks' Code of Conduct with Regard to the Exercise of Due Diligence (CDB 08), available at shop.sba.ch/11008_e.pdf, likely to be published in an amended version in mid 2013, and the anti-money laundering regulations of the various self-regulatory organisations (SROs); the list of certified SROs is available at www. finma.ch/E/BEAUFSICHTIGTE/Pages/sro.aspx).
+The implemented instruments contain regulatory preventive measures under administrative law, repressive measures under penal law and law enforcement, international cooperation measures and soft law regulation such as the Swiss Bankers' Association's (SBA) Agreement on the Swiss Banks' Code of Conduct with Regard to the Exercise of Due Diligence (CDB 08), likely to be published in an amended version in mid 2015, and the anti-money laundering regulations of the various self-regulatory organisations (SROs)).

-Most importantly, in connection with the regulation for the combat of money laundering, in 1998 Switzerland enacted its own anti-money laundering law, the Federal Act of 1997 on Combating Money Laundering and Terrorist Financing in the Financial Sector (AMLA, www.admin.ch/ch/e/rs/9/955.0.en.pdf), which regulates the combat of money laundering and terrorist financing.
+Most importantly, in connection with the regulation for the combat of money laundering, in 1998 Switzerland enacted its own anti-money laundering law, the Federal Act of 1997 on Combating Money Laundering and Terrorist Financing in the Financial Sector (AMLA), which regulates the combat of money laundering and terrorist financing.